lrfield/htmlwebsite/entries/Movie Review_ Heat.md

 For these people, isolation is the only possible mode of operation, anything else is a fantastically doomed notion.

-The tragedy is not that they *have* to drop everything when they see the heat around the corner, its that they *cant*.
+But they are human.
+They feel lonliness.
+For Vincent, he responds with anger and buries deeper into his work, for Neil, he starts looking for a way out.

-When Vincent and Neil meet, we see both, for the first time, find an equal.
+When the two meet, we see both, for the first time, find an equal.
 In a sea of stationary dolls, these are two real human beings straining forwards as fast as they can.

-And then, for the same reason, it has to end.
+There is no traditional morality following the characters of this film.
+In the first scene all of our criminal protagonists massacre the innocent drivers of a armored truck just to leave less witnesses.
+But it doesn't matter, because in the end, there's only one law.
+The law of sacrifice.
+To be an excellent criminal, an excellent detective, you need to be able to drop everything in your life at a moments notice.

+Vincent can.
+He leaves his step daughter alone with her mother in the hospital after she attempts suicide.

+Neil can't.
+His obsessive need to tie up loose ends leaves him dead on an airstrip.

+While *God Moving Over the Face of the Waters Swells* swells in the background, we see Vincent accept it.
+He is more dedicated, more steadfast, and ultimately, more lonely.